marcostolosa/ios-penetration-testing-cheat-sheet/README.md

 Cache.db is unencrypted and backed up by default, and as such, should not contain any sensitive data after user logs out - it should be cleard by calling [removeAllCachedResponses\(\)](https://developer.apple.com/documentation/foundation/urlcache/1417802-removeallcachedresponses).

-If you are interested in my tool, visit [github.com/ivan-sincek/property-lister](https://github.com/ivan-sincek/property-lister).
+If you are interested in my tool, check [github.com/ivan-sincek/property-lister](https://github.com/ivan-sincek/property-lister).

 ## 4. Inspect Files

-Inspect memory dumps, binaries, files inside [an unpacked IPA](#pull-a-decrypted-ipa), or any other files.
+Inspect memory dumps, binaries, files inside [an unpacked IPA](#pull-a-decrypted-ipa) or app specific directories, or any other files.

-There will be some false positive results since the regular expressions are not perfect.
-I prefer to use `rabin2` over `strings` because it can read Unicode characters.
+After you finish testing \[and logout\], don't forget to download app specific directories using [scp](#downloadupload-files-and-directories) and inspect all the files inside.
+Inspect what is new, and what still persists after logout.

 **Don't forget to extract Base64 strings from property list files as you might find sensitive data.**